tdorssers/ztp/README.md

-  *install* | string with URL of target IOS to download *config* | string with URL of configuration template to download *subst* | dict with keys that match the placeholders in the template *cli* | string of finishing commands separated by space and semicolon *save* | boolean to indicate to save configuration at script completion *template* | string holding configuration template with $-based placeholders
+  *install* | string with URL of target IOS to download *config* | string with URL of configuration template to download *subst* | dict with keys that match the placeholders in the template *cli* | string of final IOS commands, or Python if line starts with % *save* | boolean to indicate to save configuration at script completion *template* | string holding configuration template with $-based placeholders